With billions of people owning and using smartphones, email has become a lucrative marketing tool.

 About 90% of the startups in the US depend upon Gmail as their primary email service.

 27. 90% of Brands Are Upgrading Email Marketing to Personalization

 Email marketing is very effective.
-But sometimes, people find it irritating to receive emails that have nothing to do with their life.
+But sometimes, people find it irritating to receive marketing emails.

 28. 320% More Revenue from Email Automation